Cambridge Healthtech Institute ’s 2nd Annual

 12:15 De-Intensifying Protein Production with Pichia pastoris

-off-heat.
+and metabolic off-heat.
 Here, we present a strategy to produce protein in a strain deleted in the alcohol oxidase genes, which reduces maximum oxygen transfer rates to 11% and maximum heat production to 16%.
-This strategy can save installation and operation
+This strategy can save installation

 12:45 Luncheon Presentation (Sponsorship Opportunity Available) or Enjoy Lunch on Your Own